tinuva/SDRPlusPlusBrown/readme.md

 * simultaneous multiple audio devices support
 * ability to output sound on left or right channel only for particular audio device.
 * Airspy HF+ Discovery - narrowing of baseband to hide attenuated parts.
 * small screen option + android landscape, makes screen layout more accessible.
 Tuning knob is there.
+* bandwidth can be edited by slider as well

 ## Version log (newest last)